micmejia/bible-dump/AMPC/Exodus/Exod 4.md

-And Moses answered, [^a]But behold, they will not believe me or listen to _and_ obey my voice; for they will say, The Lord has not appeared to you.
+And Moses answered, But behold, they will not believe me or listen to _and_ obey my voice; for they will say, The Lord has not appeared to you.